latex3/babel/README.md

 ### Summary of latest changes
 ```
+25.6 (dev)
+     * New keys in transforms: kern, nullbox.

 24.5 2024-05-18
      * Change the first item in `abjad` and `maghrebi.abjad` counters
        in `ar-DZ`, `ar-MA` and `ar-TN`), from ا to أ.
 Suggested by